 A failure of suctioning can occur when complications interfere with treatment.
-Failed suctioning may also occur with an ineffective device, or with a device that is too challenging for a novice practitioner to use.
+Failed suctioning may also occur with an ineffective device or with a device that is too challenging for a novice practitioner.
 Regular training, support from a team, and prompt management of complications can reduce the risk.

 The right suctioning machine is also critical.
 Portable suction machines may further reduce the risk of failed treatment by preventing treatment delays.
 A prompt response may even reduce the risk of suctioning complications.

-For help finding a portable suction machine for your agency, download our free guide, The Ultimate Guide to Purchasing a Portable Emergency Suction Device.
+For help finding the right portable suction machine for your agency, download our free guide, The Ultimate Guide to Purchasing a Portable Emergency Suction Device.

 Editor's Note: This blog was originally published in April, 2021.
 It has been re-published with additional up to date content.